sarangdev/coryos/README.md

 # How will it work?
 - Lower level:
 At the bottom, good old Linux is running.
-In the future, there are plans to develop your own lower level.
+In the future, there are plans to develop own lower level.

 - Upper level:
 At the top level, we are met by Core, API, coryvm and mai tai.